sansumbrella/Choreograph/working_notes.md

  - Consider using for Bezier Construction sample, since they are all related.
  - duration = reduce( motions, max( m.endTime ) )

+Consistent naming for auto-removal of Motions.
+Continuous -> RemoveOnFinish?

 Sequence editing: no removal once added, but can get slices of an existing sequence.
   Only thing that could mess up an existing motion (badly) would be to shorten the sequence while playing.